cran/pdSpecEst/README.md

     or surfaces of Hermitian positive definite matrices such as (time-varying) Fourier spectral density matrices.
 These
-    implementations are based in part on the papers (Chau and Sachs 2017) and (Chau and Sachs 2018) and Chapters 3 and 5 of (Chau 2018).
+    implementations are based in part on the papers (Chau and Sachs 2019) and (Chau and Sachs 2018) and Chapters 3 and 5 of (Chau 2018).

   - Exploratory data analysis and inference for samples of Hermitian positive definite matrices by means of *intrinsic data depth functions* and *depth rank-based hypothesis tests*.
-These implementations are based on the paper (Chau, Ombao, and Sachs 2017) and Chapter 4 of (Chau 2018).
+These implementations are based on the paper (Chau, Ombao, and Sachs 2019) and Chapter 4 of (Chau 2018).

 For more details and examples on how to use the package see the accompanying vignettes in the vignettes folder.

-An R-Shiny app to demonstrate and test the implemented functionality in the package is available [here](https://jchau.shinyapps.io/pdSpecEst/).

 *Author and maintainer:* Joris Chau (<joris.chau@openanalytics.eu>).

 ## Installation

   - **Stable CRAN version:** install from within R

-  - **Current development version:** install via `devtools::install_github("JorisChau/pdSpecEst")`

 ## References